kuanhc96/knife_scrapy/README.md

 Then, the spider will automatically sort the knife images downloaded from Seisuke into the aforementioned 11 categories

 Happy slicing, cooking, crawling, and machine-learning!

+(PS.
+Not sure if anyone would care to see this, but here is my development diary for this [ project ](https://bow-dogwood-10f.notion.site/Webcrawler-Notes-a0c1c08e39fe4863859d81cde12ba348?pvs=4))